dkargin/pyd20/readme.md

 # Plan #

 1. Fix pathfinder
-    - combatant moves less tiles than it should
+    - combatant moves less tiles than it should         OK
-    - combatant moves to the same tile sometimes
+    - combatant moves to the same tile sometimes        OK
 1. Fix brain action sequence:
-    - passive brain can attack nearest enemy, if preferred target is far away
+    - passive brain can attack nearest enemy, if preferred target is far away   Fixed
-    - aggressive brain does not attack after move action
+    - aggressive brain does not attack after move action                        Fixed
+    - Only single round attacks.
+Need moar!
 1. Custom attacks:
     1. Charge attack
         - draw a line